manoabookswap/manoabookswap.github.io/index.md

 ## Beyond the Basics

-- Link up to class infomation sites which show required texts.
+- Link up to class information sites which show required texts.
 - Rating system for books and other users
 - Ability to customize profile and add friends
 - Messaging service within the application